-Why on earth would someone come up with an arts festival that, literally, hops between islands for six weeks before the tourist high season?
+Why would someone start an arts festival that hops between islands for 6 weeks before the high season?
+That’s what the Azores Fringe Festival is all about.

 “Being involved with the community” may sound like something scraped out of a beauty pageant rehearsed speech (at best) or a politician’s empty promise to get more votes (at worst), but in the real world there are people who understand, live and feel this somewhat cliched concept under their skin.
 Pedro is one of them and, together with Matilde, they walk the talk with SoPA.